hwanggu-corgi/hwanggu-log/update.md

     - 랑♥♥
     - 해♥♥

-2. Corgi working on practicing for morad creative♥♥ #159
+2. Corgi working on practicing for morad creative♥♥ #160
     - Corgi learning about 'User Experience Design Essentials - Adobe XD UI UX design'♥♥
         - 자기야♥♥, 요기 우리 링크♥♥♥♥
             - https://www.udemy.com/course/ui-ux-web-design-using-adobe-xd/

-        - Corgi working on `Wireframing Low Fidelity` (2/3)♥♥
+        - Corgi completed working on `Wireframing Low Fidelity` (3/3)♥♥
+            - Corgi completed working on the lesson `Working with existing UI kits in Adobe XD`♥♥
-            - Corgi working on the lesson `How wide should my website or app be in Adobe XD?`♥♥
+            - Corgi completed working on the lesson `How wide should my website or app be in Adobe XD?`♥♥
             - Corgi completed the lesson `Wireframing (low fidelity) in Adobe XD`♥♥
         - Corgi completed working on `Getting Started` (3/3)♥♥
             - Corgi completed the lesson `What is UI vs UX`♥♥